Demand Avoidance and Autism: How to Manage It

 Sensory regulation

-Creating an environment in which you feel safe and are not overwhelmed by things in your environment may help to reduce anxiety.
+Creating an environment where you feel safe and are not overwhelmed by things in your environment may help reduce anxiety.

 Automating payments and other possibilities

-Using technology to its fullest advantage, to reduce demand burnout.
+Using technology can be helpful in reducing demand burnout.
 For example, setting up a direct debit to automatically credit your bank account so you don’t have to perform the task of paying bills, or setting up automatic text or email replies.
 Automate wherever possible!

 Clear and direct communication

 When feeling overwhelmed or avoidant towards demands, have an open conversation with those making the demands.
-Being honest about how you’re feeling before it feels unavoidable may help others understand your perspective, and might help you come to a solution together.
+Being honest about how you’re feeling before it feels unavoidable may help others understand your perspective and help you come to a solution together.

 Seek support